LBRBalaji/purplebox/TERMS_AND_CONDITIONS.md

 -   ANY UNAUTHORIZED ACCESS TO OR USE OF OUR SECURE SERVERS AND/OR ANY AND ALL PERSONAL INFORMATION STORED THEREIN;
 -   ANY INTERRUPTION OR CESSATION OF TRANSMISSION TO OR FROM THE SERVICE;
 -   ANY BUGS, VIRUSES, TROJAN HORSES, OR THE LIKE THAT MAY BE TRANSMITTED TO OR THROUGH OUR SERVICE BY ANY THIRD PARTY;
--   ANY DISPUTES, NEGOTIATIONS, OR TRANSACTIONS BETWEEN USERS OF THE PLATFORM; OR
+-   ANY DISPUTES OR FAILED TRANSACTIONS THAT ARISE BETWEEN USERS WHERE THE COMPANY WAS NOT DIRECTLY INVOLVED IN THE BROKERAGE PROCESS.
--   ANY FAILED REAL ESTATE TRANSACTION, FINANCIAL LOSS, OR LEGAL DISPUTE ARISING BETWEEN USERS.

 THIS LIMITATION OF LIABILITY SECTION APPLIES WHETHER THE ALLEGED LIABILITY IS BASED ON CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY, OR ANY OTHER BASIS, EVEN IF THE COMPANY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-### 7. Intellectual Property
+### 8. Intellectual Property

 The Service and its original content, features, and functionality are and will remain the exclusive property of LAKSHMI BALAJI O2O and its licensors.
 The Service is protected by copyright, trademark, and other laws of both India and foreign countries.
 Our trademarks and trade dress may not be used in connection with any product or service without the prior written consent of LAKSHMI BALAJI O2O.

-### 8. Governing Law
+### 9. Governing Law

 These Terms shall be governed and construed in accordance with the laws of India, without regard to its conflict of law provisions.
 The courts in Chennai, Tamil Nadu, shall have exclusive jurisdiction over any dispute arising out of or in connection with these Terms.

-### 9. Changes to Terms
+### 10. Changes to Terms

 We reserve the right, at our sole discretion, to modify or replace these Terms at any time.
 If a revision is material, we will provide at least 30 days' notice prior to any new terms taking effect.
 What constitutes a material change will be determined at our sole discretion.

 By continuing to access or use our Service after those revisions become effective, you agree to be bound by the revised terms.

-### 10. Contact Us
+### 11. Contact Us

 If you have any questions about these Terms, please contact us at [Your Contact Email/Address].